Jammu and Kashmir Academy of Art, Culture and Languages: Jurisdiction

 The Jammu and Kashmir Academy of Art, Culture, and Languages (JKAACL) operates through two Divisional Offices—one representing the Jammu Province and the other representing the Kashmir Province.
-These offices play a crucial role in promoting and preserving the region’s linguistic and cultural diversity.
+These offices play a crucial role in promoting and preserving the region's linguistic and cultural diversity.

+Decentralisation of JKAACL

-Divisional Office Jammu is responsible for the promotion and development of the following languages:
+As per the Central Committee decssion 2001 the JKAACL decentralised its function providing powers to Divisional Office Jammu/ Kashmir in promotion and development of the following languages: